legacysurvey/legacypipe/doc/cookbook.md

          $TRACTOR_INDIR \
          $EXTERNAL_OUTDIR/survey-$dr-dr14Q_v4_4.fits --copycols MJD PLATE FIBERID

+Note that the script `legacypipe/bin/sweep-external-env.sh` provides a template to set all the relevant variables described above.

 Release directory structure and checksum files
 ----------------------------------------------

 Most of the tractor input and output is already in release form, but there are two exceptions:

--   The sweep output is in `sweep/6.0/`, where the number indicates the release, instead of simply `sweep`.
+-   The sweep output is in `sweep/7.0/`, where the number indicates the release, instead of simply `sweep`.

 -   The tractor log files are tarred by output subdirectory and gzipped.